Book Name: Switch: How to change Things when Change is Hard

 Author: Clip and Dan Heath

+and emotions leads to change.
 The rider Provide clear understanding of the goal and the benefits.
 What looks like resistance is often lack of clarity.
 Motivating the elephant is Create emotional engagement to provide inherent motivation.
 What looks like laziness is often willpower exhaustion.
 And shape the path Change the environment to create the behaviour you want.
 What looks like a people problem is often an environment problem.

-The book Switch: How to change things when change is hard provides a three point framework to lead the change
+when change is hard provides a three point framework to lead the change

 I. Direct the Rider: